Drill Bits for Electric Screwdriver: 7 Essential Types

 Assess Your Project Needs

-• Material: What material are you working with?
-Wood, metal, plastic, drywall, concrete?
-This dictates the bit’s composition.
+• Material: What material are you working with (wood, metal, plastic, drywall, concrete)?
+This determines the bit’s composition.

 • Task: Are you driving a screw or drilling a hole?
 If drilling, is it a pilot hole, a clearance hole, or a large through-hole?